omids-cerebras/ds_interview/doc/intro.md

-# Welcome to the Data Science Interview Problem Set
+# Cerebras Inference Data Science Interview

 This collection of problems is designed to help you practice and refine your skills for a data science interview at Cerebras Systems.
 The problems cover a wide range of topics, including probability, statistics, machine learning, and data analysis, reflecting the challenges you may encounter during the interview process.